Skip to content

 Learn more about Confluence Server: https://www.atlassian.com/software/confluence

-You can find the repository for this Dockerfile at https://hub.docker.com/r/atlassian/confluence-server
+You can find the repository with the Dockerfile at https://bitbucket.org/atlassian-docker/docker-atlassian-confluence-server

 Use docker version >= 20.10.10